SimonPadbury/baselayer/_src/colors.md

 * `t*` — text color / `h:t*` — text color hover
 * `bg*` — background color / `h:bg*` — background color hover

-I have named the colors according to their common names, instead of opting to name them according to the UI “success”, “warning”, “danger” etc., so that you can _also_ make color utilities or components with colors dedicated to your purposes, meanwhile allowing you to adjust these built-in colors and also add your own.
+I have named the colors according to their common names, instead of opting to name them according to the UI “success”, “warning”, “danger” etc. so that you can _also_ make color utilities or components with colors dedicated to your purposes, meanwhile allowing you to adjust these built-in colors and also add your own.

 Examples: